 Outreach for the City of Visalia's 2020-24 Consolidated Plan objectives were conducted in several methods: community outreach and housing needs surveys, public meetings, stakeholder interviews, and public hearings.
-Significant outreach efforts were made to the public, faith-based organizations, educational institutions, housing services, and health and social service organizations (including providing services to homeless persons and families, persons with HIV/AIDS, victims of domestic violence, senior citizens, and extremely low to low-income populations).
+Significant outreach efforts were made to the public, faith-based organizations, educational institutions, housing services, and health and social service organizations (including organizations providing services to homeless persons and families, persons with HIV/AIDS, victims of domestic violence, senior citizens, and extremely low to low-income populations).

-The 2022 Action Plan goals were established based on highest priority needs identified during the 2020-24 Community Needs Assessment.
-Based upon the input received by the community and council, high priorities were identified as homeless services, fair housing, home repairs, mobile home repairs, code enforcement, ADA improvements, a low-barrier homeless shelter, affordable housing, and tenant-based rental assistance.
+The 2022 Annual Action Plan goals were established based on highest priority needs identified during the 2020-2024 Community Needs Assessment.
+Based upon the input received by the community and council, high priorities were identified as homeless services, fair housing, emergency & ADA home repairs, mobile home repairs, code enforcement, ADA improvements, a low-barrier homeless shelter, affordable housing and tenant-based rental assistance.

-The 2022 Action Plan 30-day public comment period seeking community input was from March 18, 2022, through April 18, 2022.
+The 2022 Action Plan 30-day public comment period seeking community input was held from March 18, 2022 through April 18, 2022.
 The draft 2022 Action Plan was available for review on the City's website at www.visalia.city.
-The City took several steps to seek community input on the draft 2022 Action Plan, by public notices in the Visalia Times Delta on 3/18/22 and 4/1/22, City's website, City's social media outlets, and the Kings Tulare Homeless Alliance listserv.
-The following meetings were held to review the draft Action Plan and obtain public comment.
+The City took several steps to seek community input on the draft 2022 Action Plan, by publishing a English and Spanish public notice in the Visalia Times Delta on March 18th, 2022 and April 1st, 2022, City's website, City's social media outlets, and the Kings Tulare Homeless Alliance listserv.
+The following community and city council meetings were held to review the draft Action Plan and obtain public comment.

-- City Council Meeting on April 4, 2022 at 7:00pm - Citizens Advisory Committee on April 6, 2022 at 5:30pm

-• City Council Public Hearing on April 18, 2022 at 7:00pm
+- City Council Meeting on April 4, 2022 at 7:00pm - Citizens Advisory Committee on April 6, 2022 at 5:30pm - City Council Public Hearing on April 18, 2022 at 7:00pm